 In the search results, you see lists of links to pages that should have something to do with the keyword phrase that you typed into the search engine.
 Which do you click upon?
-How might the words in the caption – the title, snippet and URL – influence what people will click upon?
+How might the words in the Search Result Listings, the caption – the title, snippet, and URL – influence what people will click upon?

 That’s the question raised in Microsoft’s The Influence of Caption Features on Clickthrough Patterns in Web Search (pdf)

 I really like it when the search engines share some of their findings on usability issues around the way people search.
 Here’s the quick answer, from the paper’s abstract:

 The findings of our study suggest that relatively simple caption features such as the presence of all terms query terms, the readability of the snippet, and the length of the URL shown in the caption, can significantly influence usersâ€™ Web search behavior.